Lyle's 31 leads New Mexico past pesky Green Bay, 93-78

 ALBUQUERQUE, N.M. — JaQuan Lyle scored 31 points, including 20 in the second half Wednesday, to help New Mexico pull away from Green Bay 93-78.

-After a rugged first half in which he scored 11 points but turned it over seven times, Lyle took control of the game in the second, going 4-for-6 on 3-pointers and no turnovers.
+After a rugged first half in which he scored 11 points but turned it over seven times, Lyle took control of the game in the second, going 4-for-6 on 3-pointers with no turnovers.

+"He made some tough shots," Phoenix coach Linc Darner said of Lyle.
+"I don't think we guarded him terrible.
+Everybody will look at the stat sheet and say, well he scored 31, you guys didn't guard him at all.
+I thought we did a decent job guarding him."

 Carlton Bragg recorded the Lobos' first double-double of the season with 11 points and 16 rebounds, while Makuach Maluach added 16 points.